Artists 2023

 Lars Anders Tomter’s appearances as an international viola soloist has been greeted with the highest public and critical acclaim throughout Europe and the United States, such as Vienna Musikverein, New York’s Carnegie Hall, London’s Wigmore Hall, Konzerthaus Berlin and the Kölner Philharmonie.
 He has performed with orchestras such as BBC Symphony, Royal Philharmonic Orchestra, Academy of St. Martin in the Fields, Dutch Radio Philharmonic, Swedish Radio Symphony, Oslo Philharmonic and Bergen Philharmonic.
 Conductors with whom he has worked together include among others Marc Albrecht, Vladimir Ashkenazy, Dennis Russell Davies, Daniele Gatti, Manfred Honeck, Krzysztof Penderecki, Arvid Jansons, Ervin Lukács, Jukka-Pekka Saraste and John Storgårds.
 In addition, Lars Anders Tomter collaborates frequently with internationally renowned musicians in chamber music projects.

 Lars Anders Tomter is a regular guest at important festivals such as BBC Proms, Kissingen Summer, Mondseetage, Schleswig-Holstein, Schwetzingen,Verbier as well as at a number of festivals in Scandinavia.
-In addition, he is joint artistic director of Fjord Classics in Sandefjord and has previously been artistic director for Risør Chamber Music Festival.
+In addition, he is joint artistic director of the Norwegian Risør Chamber Music Festival.
 His large repertoire includes all major contemporary works, and he has recorded for Simax, Naxos, Virgin Classics, NMC, Somm and Chandos.

 Lars Anders Tomter is a Professor at the State Academy in Oslo, supervising a number of Norway’s most talented string players.
 In 2013 he was appointed assistant professor at the Royal Danish Music Academy, Copenhagen.
 He plays a Gasparo da Salo viola dated from 1590.